GIALaboratory/gialaboratory.github.io/report-results/docs/index.md

 ### Rate Limits

 Rate limiting is applied based on the authorization key.
-If the API returns status code `429`, it means that you have sent too many requests.
-When this happens, check the `Retry-After` header, where you will see a number displayed.
-This is the number of seconds that you need to wait before you try your request again.
+You have sent too many requests if the API returns status code `429`.
+Check the `Retry-After` header for the number of seconds to wait before resending your request.

 ### System Status

 The GIA Report Results API is engineered for high availability.
 You may view our current system status and historical uptime at [status.gia.edu](https://status.gia.edu).

-__Important:__ You must subscribe to notifications at [status.gia.edu](https://status.gia.edu).
-This is the sole method we will use to update you on planned maintenance or unplanned incidents.
+__Important:__ Subscribe to notifications at [status.gia.edu](https://status.gia.edu).
+These notifications are the method we will use to update you on planned maintenance or unplanned incidents.

 ### Migrating from the Legacy Report Check API

-GIA has made some minor changes to the way fields are coded in the new API.
+Some fields are coded differently in this API.
 In most cases, we have provided both the old and new fields.

 However, we have not yet made culet and girdle short codes available via the API.

 Example: